 - Should the grant not be awarded in a given year, due to a lack of qualifying grant proposals, the grant money may either be awarded as an additional grant in the following year or be used by the NANPA Foundation for an environmental education project of its choosing.

-- The NANPA Foundation may alter the Philip Hyde Environmental Grant qualifications and/or award criteria in any way which enhances the NANPA Foundation’s mission.
+- The NANPA Foundation may alter the Philip Hyde Conservation Grant qualifications and/or award criteria in any way which enhances the NANPA Foundation’s mission.

 2016 – Krista Schlyer, Anacostia River